groverkaran/django-comments-tree/docs/tutorial.rst

 .. image:: images/comments-enabled.png

-The setting :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` is ``0`` by default, which means comments can not be nested.
+The setting :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` is ``0`` by default, which means comments can not be nested.
 Later in the threads section we will enable nested comments.
 Now we will set up comment moderation.

 .. index::